 One, marked with a red dot, is analogous to a stable node in standard phase plane analysis, and we will therefore refer to it as a "stable node" in a slight abuse of terminology.
-If we start the system with small surface and basal cracks of length $d_t(0)$ and $d_b(0)d_t(0)$ and $d_b(0)d_t(0)$, they will evolve towards this equilibrium solution provided the ratio $d_t(0)/d_b(0)d_t(0)/d_b(0)/d_b(0)$ is large enough and $d_t(0)d_t(0)$ as well as $d_b(0)d_b(0)$ are not too small.
-For The last caveat arises because, for the small values of κ relevant to typical ice shelves, there is a small region around the origin in the phase plane (not visible in Figure 2 due to its small size) in which neither crack will grow.
+If we start the system with small surface and basal cracks of length $d{\rm t}(0)$ and $d{\rm b}(0)$, they will evolve towards this equilibrium solution provided the ratio $d{\rm t}(0)/d{\rm b}(0)$ is large enough and $d{\rm t}(0)$ as well as $d{\rm b}(0)$ are not too small.
+The last caveat arises because, for the small values of κ relevant to typical ice shelves, there is a small region around the origin in the phase plane (not visible in Figure 2 due to its small size) in which neither crack will grow.
 When we state that orbits started near the origin will evolve towards the node, we have to add that they need to start outside that small region.
-The existence of short steady-state crack lengths has been discussed previously (van der Veen, 1998a; Lai et al., 2020), and is associated with low-stress intensity factors, scaling as $d^{1/2}\tau$ for the surface crack, and $d^{1/2}(\tau-1+\tau^{-1})$ for the basal crack (see appendix of C1 Zarrinderakht et al., 2022) (see appendix C1 of Zarrinderakht et al., 2022): for small enough d, these are guaranteed to be less than fracture toughness κ .
+The existence of short steady-state crack lengths has been discussed previously (van der Veen, 1998a; Lai et al., 2020), and is associated with low-stress intensity factors, scaling as $d^{1/2}\tau$ for the surface crack, and $d^{1/2}(\tau - 1 + r^{-1})$ for the basal crack (see appendix C1 of Zarrinderakht et al., 2022): for small enough d, these are guaranteed to be less than fracture toughness κ .
 An analogous region of very short steady-state cracks can be seen for instance in Figures 4 and 7 in Zarrinderakht et al. (2022).

-Even though the stable node is not an attractor in the strict sense (there are other equilibria arbitrarily close to the stable node), it does have a finite basin of attraction .
-The demarcated by the red and yellow orbits into the stable node.
-Note that he size of that basin of attraction is overstated by the main panel easy to overestimate visually due to the finite resolution used in computing the phase portrait.
-Close to the stable node is a marginal fixed point that is analogous to a saddle in standard phase plane analysis, marked with a yellow dot in the inset.
+Even though the stable node is not an attractor in the strict sense (there are other equilibria arbitrarily close to the stable node), it does have a finite basin of attraction demarcated by the red and yellow orbits into the stable node.
+Note that he size of that basin of attraction is easy to overestimate visually due to the finite resolution used in computing the phase portrait.
+Close to the stable node is a marginal fixed point that is analogous to a saddle in standard phase plane analysis, marked with a yellow triangle in the inset.
 For this marginal fixed point, a single orbit ends at the saddle, while a second orbit connects saddle and node (both shown in yellow in the inset).
-Below the orbit leading up to the saddle, there are additional orbits starting with lower values of $\frac{d_t(0)}{d_b(0)} \frac{d_t(0)}{d_b(0)} \frac{d_t(0)}{d_t(0)} \frac{d_t(0)}{d_t(0)}$
+Below the orbit leading up to the saddle, there are additional orbits starting with lower values of $d_t(0)/d_b(0)$ that terminate at the boundary of a region of steady states as shown in the inset.

-The third marginal fixed point is marked with a green dot in Figure 2 and again plays the role of a saddle in a standard phase plane.
-Here, one orbit (amrked in green) emerges from the saddle point towards the calving boundary while a second orbit (also marked in green) connects a fourth (cyan) marginal fixed point that is almost on the orbit that connects the d_t -axis to the saddle (green saddle point; this orbit is analogous to a separatrix in a standard phase plane), and divides initial conditions that lead to immediate calving from initial conditions that lead to stable, steady cracks of finite length that leave the ice slab intact.
+The third marginal fixed point is marked with a cyan triangle in Figure 2 and again plays the role of a saddle in a standard phase plane.
+Here, one orbit (marked in cyan) emerges from the saddle point towards the calving boundary, while a second orbit (also marked in cyan) connects a fourth (cyan square) marginal fixed point that is almost on the d_t -axis to the cyan triangle saddle point; this orbit is analogous to a separatrix in a standard phase plane, and divides initial conditions that lead to immediate calving from initial conditions that lead to stable, steady cracks of finite length that leave the ice slab intact.